What’s The Difference Between Obstetrics and Gynecology?

 A gynecologist may diagnose and treat issues, such as:

 Women normally start to see a gynecologist regularly when they become sexually active or with the onset of puberty if they decide so all the way through menopause.
 These regular appointments are important for the overall women’s health.
-Even leading up to deciding to become pregnant and scheduling an obstetrics appointment for further care.
+They are especially important when a woman is considering becoming pregnant and needs to schedule an obstetrics appointment for further care.

 They are also important for a woman’s health for standard exams such as pap smears and pelvic exams, diagnosis and treatment for a spectrum of conditions: